derekb/assert-retry/README.md

              - null
              - "some other content"

-For more info, please read the javadoc of AssertRetry#assertThat.
+For more info, please check the javadoc of `AssertRetry#assertThat`.